shwetasshinde24/Panoply/index.md

 ## FAQs

-You can use the [editor on GitHub](https://github.com/shwetasshinde24/Panoply/edit/gh-pages/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+We have tested the demo in our development environment, and have tried our best to document the procedure to setup a similar environment on your machine.
+However, several things might go wrong in this process.
+Following is a list of all the issues we have seen in our experienceL

+### I cannot run the demo.
+Is something wrong with my SGX SDK or Panoply setup?
+Before starting the Panoply demo setup, ensure that you are able to execute the Sample application shipped with the Intel SDX SDK.
+If you are not able to execute the SDK Sample code, then something went wrong with your SDX SDK setup.
+However, if you were able to execute the sample code and only OpenSSL is failing, then perhaps its a Panoply-specific problem.
+Please drop me an email with the details of the bug / error / runtime failure logs.

+### I am getting a compile time error about "sgx-status.h".
+Is something wrong with my setup?

+Don't panic.
+The SGX SDK version you installed does not have this header file.
+Download the header file from [here](https://www.dropbox.com/s/w1rhk2ytbfsvlvp/sgx_status.h?dl=0), and place it in the include directory of the SDK installation.
+The default location for the include direcroty is /opt/intel/sgxsdk/include and the file path is  /opt/intel/sgxsdk/include/sgx_status.h

 ### I do not have a machine with SGX Hardware support.
 How can I use Panoply?

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Yes, you can setup the SDK in simulation mode for non-SGX machines.
+Please refer to the [Intel Installation Guide] (https://download.01.org/intel-sgx/linux-1.6/docs/Intel_SGX_SDK_Installation_Guide_Linux_1.6_Open_Source.pdf) to know more about how to setup the simulation enviroment.
+After the setup, make sure you are able to run the Sample code shipped with the SDK inside the VM.
+Then, simply follow the steps listed in the Panoply demo setup guide.

-### I don't have a linux machine with the required kernel version.
+### I don't have a linux machine with the required OS and / or kernel version.
 Can I still try out Panoply?

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/shwetasshinde24/Panoply/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### I am getting a compile time error about "sgx-status.h".
-Is something wrong with my setup?

-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+Yes, you can create a Ubuntu 14.04 VM and install Intel SGX SDK for simulation mode.
+This will allow you to execute SGX applications.
+After the setup, make sure you are able to run the Sample code shipped with the SDK inside the VM.
+Then, simply follow the steps listed in the Panoply demo setup guide.

 -----